 The contrabassoon, or double bassoon, is an ungainly double-long bassoon playing an octave lower, which is very long and low indeed.

-Principal Contrabassoon’s Chair Endowed by David and Penny Stern
+The Principal Contrabassoon Chair is endowed by David and Penny Stern.

 Did you know?